Rossh87/react-use-fp/docs/about/index.md

 # About react-use-fp

 ## Motivation
-Moderate-to-complex React applications may benefit from the enhanced type-safety of functional libraries like [fp-ts](https://github.com/gcanti/fp-ts), but, while React is reasonably declarative, it mixes a bit awkwardly with some "hardcore" functional concepts.
+Moderate-to-complex React applications may benefit from the enhanced type-safety of functional libraries like [fp-ts](https://github.com/gcanti/fp-ts), but, while React is reasonably declarative, it mixes a bit awkwardly with some functional concepts.
 Consider:
 ```
 const addToLocalStorage =
 	(storedValue: string): IO<void> =>
 	() =>
 		localStorage.setItem('valueToStore', storedValue);

-const StorageComponent: React.FunctionComponent<{ toStore: string }> = ({
+const StorageComponent: React.FunctionComponent<{ valueToBeStored: string }> = ({
-	toStore,
+	valueToBeStored,
 }) => {
 	// we manually invoke addToLocalStorage TWICE to run the IO
-	const storeOnClick = () => addToLocalStorage(toStore)();
+	const storeOnClick = () => addToLocalStorage(valueToBeStored)();

 	return <MyCustomButton onClick={storeOnClick} />;
 };